Get,

 • May cause substance dependence

-• May cause a feeling of euphoria
+• May cause a feeling of euphoria10

-• May cause sweating
+• May cause sweating10

-• May cause salivating3
+• May cause salivating10

 If you experience adverse reactions to betel leaves, immediately contact a doctor or your Ayurvedic physician who has prescribed it.
 They will be able to guide you appropriately for your symptoms.

-Precautions to Take with Betel Leaves:
+Precautions to Take with Betel Leaves

 As with any medicine, general precautions should be taken with betel leaves.
 Pregnant women and lactating mothers should take special care.
 You must consult your doctor before having betel leaves.
 Precaution should be taken before giving betel leaves to the elderly or children.